maroontress/StyleChecker/doc/rules/UnusedVariable.md

 is given when a variable is declared without an initializer and unused.)

-Furthermore, unused parameters of the constructor or method, and unused variables declared with out variable declarations or pattern matching do not raise CS0219 as follows:
+Furthermore, unused parameters of the constructor or method, and unused variables declared with Out Variable Declarations or Pattern Matching do not raise CS0219 as follows:

 ```csharp